 Co-codamol - a painkiller containing paracetamol and codeine - is used to treat headaches, muscular pain, migraines and toothache.
-Such codeine-based drugs can be highly effective when used appropriately, but there are associated risks if and when they are misused.
+Codeine-based drugs like this can be highly effective when they're used appropriately, but there are associated risks if and when they're misused.

 A person can become physically and psychologically addicted to codeine, one of the substances used within co-codamol.
-If you are concerned about your drug use or are worried that someone close to you may have a co-codamol addiction, we have outlined the signs and symptoms of the addiction you can look out for.
-You can also use Priory's free addiction assessment to determine if a loved one, or yourself, is addicted to Co-codamol.
+If you're concerned about your drug use or are worried that someone close to you may have a co-codamol addiction, we have outlined the signs and symptoms of the addiction you can look out for.
+You can also use Priory's free addiction assessment to determine if a loved one, or yourself, might be addicted to co-codamol.

-As it is recommended that someone with a co-codamol addiction seeks professional support for their withdrawal and recovery, we have also highlighted the programmes that are available at Priory to help a person free themselves from the substances that they abuse.
+As it's recommended that someone with a co-codamol addiction gets professional support for their withdrawal and recovery, we've also highlighted the programmes that are available at Priory to help a person free themselves from the substances that they abuse.

-Someone with a co-codamol addiction is likely to exhibit some of the following signs:
+Someone with a co-codamol addiction may show some of the following signs:

-- Experiencing withdrawl symptoms if they cut down or miss a dose
+• Experiencing withdrawal symptoms if they cut down or miss a dose

 They may seem also appear confused, sedated or dizzy, and suffer from hallucinations, changes in vision or even seizures.